 Best Overall Backpacking Stove

-Just when we thought that there wasn't much room left for innovation with small canister stoves, the Soto Windmaster came along.
-Small canister stoves are supposed to be light and easy to use, and this one is.
-The piezo igniter works almost every time, something we've learned not to assume with all auto-ignitors.
+When we first fired up the Soto Windmaster, we expected standard small canister stove performance.
+However, since we first pressed the piezoelectric button, we've been pleasantly surprised.
+The igniter works almost every time, something that can't be assumed about all auto-igniters.
 The 4-flex pot supports are also really generous — 2-liter pots won't threaten this stove's stability.
-What makes the Windmaster a standout is its wind resistance.
-In an 8-10 mph breeze, this thing not only stays lit, but it can even boil water!
+A 3-armed pot support is also available.
+However, what makes the Windmaster a standout is its wind resistance.
+In an 8-10 mph breeze, this thing not only stays lit, but it can even boil water.

-We had a few small quibbles with this stove.
-It wasn't as fast to boil as some of the competition.
-More importantly, it's not quite as fuel-efficient.
-We were also challenged to pack the burner, pot supports, and a fuel can into our smaller cookware.
-That being said, we found that a small price to pay for the pot supports.
-For most backpackers, most of the time, we think this is the best stove out there.
+We had a few small problems with this stove.
+It isn't the fastest we reviewed, nor is it as fuel-efficient as some of the gas-sipping competition.
+Packing the generous pot supports, burner, and a fuel can into our small tester pot was also challenging.
+That being said, we found this a small price to pay for the pot supports.
+We think this is the best stove for most backpackers most of the time.

 Read review: Soto Windmaster

 Best on a Tight Budget

 Our initial expectations of this stove were calibrated to its low price.
 Out of the box, we were shocked by its size.
 It is so small!
 It can fit comfortably in any ultra-light hiker's 375ml titanium cup.
 Despite the diminutive size, this stove sports a wire valve that's easy to use and provides nice low-end flame control.
 The pot supports are more sturdy than they appear — they held a 1.5-L aluminum pot with a liter of water in it with no problems.